-At intake, Probation staff assesses each youth using a pre-screening instrument called the Positive Achievement Change Tool, which measures a juvenile offender's risk of re-offending.
+At intake, Probation staff assesses each youth using PACT.
 A Registered Nurse also conducts an assessment using Child and Adolescent Needs and Strengths (CANS), a "multiple purpose information integration tool."
 Information from these assessment tools is accessible to medical and mental health staff in the Electronic Medical Record; however, a young person is only referred to mental health staff for further assessment if probation has flagged the individual as having mental health needs.
 In Fresno, this system has resulted in a very low rate of identification of youth with mental health needs.
 Only ten percent of Fresno County's detained youth have an open mental health case, compared to forty-nine percent of youth in custody statewide.
 This significant discrepancy merits additional attention.
+Fresno County should continue to monitor the efficacy of their assessment tools and scrutinize whether assessments at intake contribute to disparities related to race and disability within the youth population at JJC.